abdnh/ankiscripts/README.md

 ### [vendor.py](src/ankiscripts/vendor.py)

-This installs libraries in requirements/bundle.txt (if found) to src/vendor.
+This installs dependencies in the project's pyproject.toml to src/vendor.
 It has experimental support for handling dependencies with C modules by downloading platform-specific wheels and copying library files to the vendor folder.

 ### [sourcedist.py](src/ankiscripts/sourcedist.py)